Proverbs 19 – Fools and Family Life

 And the mouth of the wicked devours iniquity.

 a.
 A disreputable witness scorns justice: The witness who is not committed to truth doesn’t care about the workings of justice.
-Great harm comes upon society and its legal system with there is not care and promotion of the truth and the disreputable witness is not punished.
+Great harm comes upon society and its legal system when there is not care and promotion of the truth and the disreputable witness is not punished.

 i.
 “The perjurers in the lawsuit against Naboth are called beliyyaal (1 Kings.
 21:10, 13), a story that illustrates the lying witnesses’ lethal power.”
 (Waltke)